tensorlayer/TensorLayer/README.md

 # Citing TensorLayer

-If you find TensorLayer useful for your project, please cite the following paper：
+If you find TensorLayer useful for your project, please cite the following papers：

 ```
 @article{tensorlayer2017,